evrpress/MyMail-Template-Activation/README.md

 #### I've updated my template.
 What's do I need to know? ####

 MyMail checks for new version of the templates once a day.
 If the provided version from your endpoint is higher than the users version MyMail will show an update notification.
 Users need a valid purchase of your item to get the update!
-Update the version number only when the update is available on Themeforest.
+Update the version number only when the update is available on ThemeForest.
 Otherwise people will get an older version.

 #### What if my server is going down? ####